Ephillpott/Ephillpott/README.md

 *   **[Simple SOAR](https://github.com/Ephillpott/SimpleSOAR)**

-    Detects and blocks network traffic from any ITAR CIDR block.
+    Detects and blocks network traffic from any ITAR countries.
 Scans files with ClamAV and quarantines anything picked up by signature-based detection.

 ## Cryptography